 In the end, living like other people won’t necessarily contribute to your happiness.
 So it doesn’t make any sense.

-If simple living is what brings you joy every day, dare to pursue this lifestyle regardless of what other people think.
+If practicing minimalism and simple living is what brings you joy every day, dare to pursue this lifestyle regardless of what other people think.

 3 – Consumerism is destroying the planet